Myths about nuclear power

 „African countries are facing an energy crisis.
 Building new nuclear power plants will help!“

-The first nuclear power plant is already being built in Egypt – with Burkina Faso, Ghana, South Africa, Nigeria and Kenya, there are several African countries that also want to build new NPPs.
+The first nuclear power plant is already being built in Egypt.
+In addition, Burkina Faso, Ghana, South Africa, Nigeria, and Kenya are some African countries that also want to build new NPPs.
+But how sensible is this?

 In fact, almost 600 million people south of the Sahara have no access to electricity.
 When the sun goes down, every second person lives in the dark.
 But nuclear power will not help to electrify individual countries or large parts of the continent.
 This is mainly due to the gigantic costs of nuclear power (external link, opens in a new window).
 In contrast to the comparatively rich industrialized countries, African states cannot co-finance nuclear power; in other words, they make themselves dependent on foreign investors.
+The Russian state-owned company Rosatom, in particular, has concluded nuclear agreements with African countries in order to establish closer geopolitical relations with them.

 At the same time, solar and wind power can be produced very cheaply across Africa.
 No other continent has more potential.
 The electricity can often be used where it is generated, which also helps with economic development.
 Since the electricity demand is often low, large transmission networks are not required, especially if energy storage is also used.
 Nuclear power plants in African countries are therefore absolute nonsense!